-Remee is a scam, and here’s why:
+Remee is a cash grab, and here’s why:

 When I first learned about Remee in May 2012 from a reader of my blog, I was excited.
 I thought that the future is here, and the 80$ lucid dreaming aid is reality.
 I even put up a link to their kickstarter page on my site.
 When my Remee finally arrived, I realized I was wrong.

 You see, in the 6 months it took to get the mask, I’ve heard about Remee mentioned next to real lucid dreaming induction masks, like NovaDreamer and REMDreamer so many times, that I started to believe I’m getting the real deal…cheap.